Welcome to Band Camp

 You may have picked up on this by now, but there are many breeds of resistance bands.
 Shop based on the type of exercises you'll perform most.

-When you want to zero in on a specific muscle group, you need bands that are more flexible so you can easily pull them in different angles.
-Try the long, thin loops; tubes; or the paper-thin, wide strips of elastic that look like big ribbons — you can create a cable-pully system for, say, lat pull-downs or leg extensions, says Beckmann.
+When you want to hone in on a specific muscle group, you need bands that are more flexible so you can easily pull them in different angles.
+Try the long, thin loops; tubes; or the paper-thin, wide strips of elastic that look like big ribbons—you can create a cable-pulley system for, say, lat pull-downs or leg extensions, says Beckmann.
 For activation exercises that require limited range of movement, namely from your glutes and hips, choose mini bands, as those are easy to place above the ankles or knees, she adds.

-Bands come in a variety of weight, or tension, options, usually extra light, light, medium, heavy and extra heavy.
-(Many brands sell variety packs and use colors to designate levels of tension.)
-To pick the right “heaviness” for a particular exercise, think about your goal, says Hernandez.
-If you’re training for muscular endurance or stability or you’re sore and want to focus on active recovery, pick a lighter band and aim for fewer sets with more reps, like 2 to 3 sets of 15 to 20-plus reps, she says.
-If you’re trying to build strength and muscle while you’re on a break from your gym, grab a medium or heavier band, and go for more sets (3 to 5) of a lower rep scheme (say, 8 to 12).
+Bands come in a variety of weight—or tension—options, usually extra-light, light, medium, heavy and extra-heavy.
+(Many brands sell variety packs and use colours to designate levels of tension.)
+To pick the right "heaviness" for a particular exercise, think about your goal, says Hernandez.
+If you're training for muscular endurance or stability, or you're sore and want to focus on active recovery, pick a lighter band and aim for fewer sets with more reps, like 2 to 3 sets of 15 to 20-plus reps, she says.
+If you're trying to build strength and muscle while you're on a break from your gym, grab a medium or heavier band, and go for more sets (3 to 5) of a lower rep scheme (say, 8 to 12).

 It may take some trial and error, says Nike Master Trainer Traci Copeland.
-“If you can’t do five consecutive reps with good form, then you need to lighten it up a little bit,” she says.
-On the flip side, if you don’t start to burn out toward the end of a set, go a little heavier.
+"If you can't do five consecutive reps with good form, then you need to lighten it up a little bit", she says.
+On the flip side, if you don't start to burn out towards the end of a set, go a little heavier.

 - Play around with placement options.